ashnamulch/recipe-rating-analysis/README.md

 The modeling algorithm I used is **linear regression**, which works well with prediction of continuous variables.
 I used **grid search cross-validation (`GridSearchCV`)** to tune the hyperparameter of the **degree of polynomial**, to find the optimal complexity of the model.
 After running the grid search, I found the best degree for the polynomial and fitted the model with those optimal parameters.

-In terms of performance, the training and testing MAEs of the final model were only slightly better than those of the baseline model.
-The slight improvement comes from the added complexity of the new features and polynomial degree to reduce prediction errors and make the model more accurate.
+In terms of performance, the training MAE of the final model was 0.456, only slightly better than that of the baseline model, and the testing MAE did not change.
+The slight improvement in the training MAE comes from the added complexity of the new features and polynomial degree to reduce prediction errors and make the model more accurate.
+My hypothesis, after testing several different combinations of features, is that the testing error did not change because the features barely affect the average rating.
+This is potentially due to the imbalance of average rating values (most being above 4), as well as the lack of disparity between them.